Drunk Me: Commercial performance

 "Drunk Me" is Tenpenny's first top ten hit on the Billboard Country Airplay chart, and it reached number two on the chart dated December 15, 2018 with the biggest gain in airplay that week.
 It also peaked at number six on the Hot Country Songs chart the same week.
 On the Billboard Hot 100, it debuted at number 100 the week of August 11 before leaving the next week.
 It peaked at number 39 the week of January 12, 2019 before leaving completely, spending twenty-one weeks on that chart.
-On October 10, 2019, the song was certified double platinum by the RIAA for moving two million units in sales and streams, and has sold 210,000 copies in the United States as of April 2019.
+On February 26, 2025, the song was certified four-times platinum by the RIAA for moving four million units in sales and streams, and has sold 210,000 copies in the United States as of April 2019.

 In Canada, the single debuted at number 95 on the Canadian Hot 100 the week of October 20, 2018.
 Thirteen weeks later, it peaked at number 60 before leaving the chart three weeks afterwards.
 It reappeared at number 100 the week of February 23 before leaving completely, remaining on the chart for eighteen weeks.